io-gui/io/readme.md

 # UI library for web applications #

-Io library is designed to help web developers build data-driven web applications using native web technologies.
+Io library is designed to help web developers build data-driven web applications using modern web technologies.
 It implements custom elements, virtual DOM, programmable templates, data binding and a simple data-flow design.
 This library is an experiment with limited browser support, incomplete documentation, partial test coverage, and design which is subject to change. **Use at own risk!**